About this series

 Today, it is seldom possible to start at the basics and, in one volume or even two, reach the frontiers of current research.
 Thus many later volumes are both more specialized and more advanced.
 Nevertheless, most volumes of the series are meant to be textbooks of a kind, with occasional reference works or pure research monographs.
 Each book should lead up to current research, without over-emphasizing the author’s own interests.
 Proofs of the major statements should be enunciated, however the presentation should remain expository.
 Examples of books that fit this description are Maclane's Homology, Siegel & Moser on Celestial Mechanics, Gilbarg & Trudinger on Elliptic PDE of Second Order, Dafermos's Hyperbolic Conservation Laws in Continuum Physics ...
 Longevity is an important criterion: a GL volume should continue to have an impact over many years.Topics should be of current mathematical relevance, and not too narrow.

 The tastes of the editors play a pivotal role in the selection of topics.

 Authors are encouraged to follow their individual style, but keep the interests of the reader in mind when presenting their subject.
 The inclusion of exercises and historical background is encouraged.

-The Grundlehren do not strive for a systematic coverage of all of mathematics.
-There will be occasional overlaps and, conversely, gaps.
-However, a systematic effort is made to cover important areas of current interest in a Grundlehren volume once these become ripe for Grundlehren-type presentation.
+The GL series does not strive for systematic coverage of all of mathematics.
+There are both overlaps between books and gaps.
+However, a systematic effort is made to cover important areas of current interest in a GL volume when they become ripe for GL-type treatment.